Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Does it snow during winter in Japan?

-As I’m sure you saw in my photos above, yes, it absolutely does snow during winter in Japan!
+As I’m sure you saw in my photos above, yes, it absolutely does snow during Japan winter!

-My January visit saw me experience snow in Kyoto, Osaka, Nara, Himeji, Kobe, Nagasaki and Arita.
+When I was visiting Japan in January, I experienced snow in the major cities such as Kyoto, Osaka, Nara, Himeji, Kobe, Nagasaki and also in smaller Arita.
 It snowed a little in Tokyo during that time as well.

 However, in the Japanese Alps and Hokkaido, it’s a completely different story!
 These regions of Japan experience some of the highest snowfall in the entire world, thanks to weather patterns dancing over from Siberia in Russia.